lucasmargui/vue-structure-vuex/README.md

-# Estrutura Vuex
+# Vuex framework

-## Conceito
+## Concept

-- state: Esta propriedade define o estado inicial do store.
+- state: This property defines the initial state of the store.

-- getters: Aqui, definimos getters, que são funções usadas para acessar os estados do store.
+- getters: Here, we define getters, which are functions used to access the store states.

-- mutations: As mutações são funções síncronas que modificam o estado do store Vuex.
+- mutations: Mutations are synchronous functions that modify the state of the Vuex store.

-- actions: As actions são funções assíncronas que chamam mutações.
-Elas são usadas principalmente para operações assíncronas, como chamadas de API.
+- actions: Actions are asynchronous functions that call mutations.
+They are mainly used for asynchronous operations, such as API calls.

-- modules: O Vuex permite que você divida seu store em módulos menores, cada um com seu próprio estado, getters, mutations e actions.
+- modules: Vuex allows you to divide your store into smaller modules, each with its own state, getters, mutations and actions.

 ## Counter